Thousands of military families struggle with food insecurity | Law-Order

 "It is what it is,'' said James Bohannon, 34, a Naval E4 (petty officer third class) in San Diego who relies on food assistance to keep his two daughters fed.

-The problem is exacerbated by an obscure Agriculture Department rule that prevents thousands of needy military families from accessing the SNAP government assistance program, commonly known as food stamps.
+The problem is exacerbated by an obscure Agriculture Department rule that prevents thousands of needy military families from accessing the government's Supplemental Nutrition Assistance Program (SNAP), commonly known as food stamps.

+"It's one of these things that the American people don't know about, but it's a matter of course among military members.
+We know this," said Sen. Tammy Duckworth, an Illinois Democrat and former Blackhawk pilot who lost both legs in a helicopter crash in Iraq.

 There's a diversity of opinion as to how much of a stigma the issue carries within military communities.

-“I felt embarrassed pulling out my vouchers,” she said.
-“But at the same time, I was thinking Should it be this hard?' ” Klor recalls treating her financial trouble as a taboo subject, even through she suspected many families around her were in the same situation.
+"I felt embarrassed pulling out my vouchers," she said.
+"But at the same time, I was thinking Should it be this hard?"
+Klor recalls treating her financial trouble as a taboo subject, even though she suspected many families around her were in the same situation.

 "It seemed like it wasn't something that you share with other people," she said.